raspberrychris/bestkayaktobuy/content/posts/intex-explorer-k2-kayak-2-person-inflatable-kayak-set-with-aluminum-oars-and-high-output-air-pump.md

 * Directional stability: Removable SKEG for directional stability
 * Increased visibility: In case of emergency, bright yellow color helps visibility
 * Made for smaller bodies of water: Explorer k2 is made for smaller bodies of water including lakes and mild rivers

+## Made of resistant materials

+You won’t have to worry

+## Certified

+This kayak is certified by the national marine manufacturers association using ABYC standards.